franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Haocheng Fan PS.md

 ### Pipelined Control Unit

 The architecture of the decode and control unit module required separation into different stages to accommodate the pipeline design.
-Specifically, the main decoding process occurs in the decode stage, while the PC decode, crucial for jumping or branching, takes place in the execution stage.
-To effectively align with this pipelined approach, the control unit has been split accordingly, ensuring that each stage handles its respective tasks efficiently.
+Specifically, the main decoding process occurs in the decode stage, while the `PC decode`, crucial for jumping or branching, takes place in the execution stage.
+To effectively align with this pipelined approach, the `control unit` has been split accordingly, ensuring that each stage handles its respective tasks efficiently.
 File [ControlUnit.sv](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/blob/Pipelined_Ref/rtl/ControlUnit.sv).

 graph